jsnfng/GarminPPG/README.md

 summary = pd.DataFrame() #THIS WILL COMBINE DATA FROM EACH PARTICIPANT
 ```

-Create a list of participant ID numbers that will correspond to the integer IDs in your folder structure.
+Create a list of participant ID numbers that will correspond to the integer IDs in your folder structure;
+include only those you want to include in your analyses.
 ```
 ids=[INSERT THE ID NUMBERS AS A LIST] #PARTICIPANT IDS TO BE INCLUDED
 ```